bethz/AzureML-FlightPrediction/README.md

 ### A. Select Run
 Select Run on the bottom toolbar.
 You will see green checkmarks appear on each task as it completes.

-## 11. Evaluate Model
+## 11. Post Run: Evaluate Model

 It is usually necessary to evaluate the model, improve it, re-run it and repeat.

-### A. Evaluate the model
+### A. Evaluate The Model

-When the entire experiment is completed,  right click on the Evaluate Model task and select “ Evaluation results | Visualize” to see how well the model predicted delayed flights.
+When the entire experiment is completed,  right click on the **Evaluate Model** task and select “**Evaluation results | Visualize**” to see how well the model predicted delayed flights.

 ## 12. Interpreting Results

 The first run of a model is a baseline and is considered a first step.
 One useful piece of the evaluation results are the True Positive versus False Positive Rate.
 A 45 degree flat line on this chart indicates guessing randomly.
 A slightly more accurate model than random guessing looks like this image, our model.

 If you scroll down you can see the accuracy – Higher accuracy is good!
 You can also see the number of false and true positive and negative predictions.
-•	True positives are how often your model correctly predicted a flight would be late
+- True positives are how often your model correctly predicted a flight would be late
-•	False positives are how often your model predicted a flight would be late, when the flight was actually on time (your model predicted incorrectly)
+- False positives are how often your model predicted a flight would be late, when the flight was actually on time (your model predicted incorrectly)
-•	True negatives indicate how often your model correctly predicted a flight would be on time (arrDel15 is false)
+- True negatives indicate how often your model correctly predicted a flight would be on time (arrDel15 is false)
-•	False negatives indicate how often your model predicted a flight would be on time, when in fact it was delayed (your model predicted incorrectly)
+- False negatives indicate how often your model predicted a flight would be on time, when in fact it was delayed (your model predicted incorrectly)
 You want higher values for True positives and True negatives, you want low values for False Positives and False negatives.

 From the model, there were no False Positives which is good.
 But, you can see from the results above my model predicted every single flight would be on time, not very helpful!
 I think we need to try something else…

 Your challenge is to improve the model and try different experiments.
 Change the algorithm, change algorithm parameters, change project columns to get the best possible accuracy/true/false positive/negative results!

 Good Luck!